ubep/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 In RAT we usually store the result for later use (e.g. extracting the links and follow them with further requests) and do the validation in a separate step.

-Since baseUri and request headers are for every request more or less the same, we put the request specification in a separate class:
+Since baseUri and request headers are more or less the same for every request, we put the request specification in a separate class:

 {% highlight java %}
 JsonPath products = requestSpecification